top of page

 Moses was highly educated, having been brought up and raised by Pharaoh's court.

-The area all around Egypt would be very familiar to him as he traveled throughout the country performing duties for the pharaoh.
+The area around Egypt would be very familiar to him as he traveled throughout the country performing duties for the pharaoh.

 Perhaps he knew of the perfect place to cross the Red Sea during a low tide when the wind was strong enough to push the water back.